 Bunkhouse Lodging - Joy Ranch has 4 bunkhouses, each with 16 twin beds.
 6 of the beds are bunk beds (one upper, one lower), and the other 4 beds are just lower.
 Each bunkhouse has an attached bathroom with showers, toilets, and sinks.
 Off of each bunkhouse there is also a private room with 1 twin bed and an attached half bath.
 The attached private rooms can be used for a variety of reasons, from an adult supervisor with a youth group to a camper who may need a quieter place to sleep.
 In the bunkhouses, linens are not included; make sure to bring bedding and towels.

-Souvenirs and snacks will be available from the canteen at a designated time each day.
+Souvenirs and snacks will be available from the Thirsty Boot at a designated time each day.
 Youth campers may open an account on the first day of camp.
 Purchases will be deducted from the account, and the balance refunded on the last day of the camp session.
-The canteen will also be open on the last day of the camp session for families and friends to enjoy.
+The Thirsty Boot will also be open on the last day of the camp session for families and friends to enjoy.

 Questions or Concerns?

 Contact Registrar Erica at (605) 274-5326 for information about registration.